Back

 Step 9.
 Measure success with mobile app metrics

-You have launched your app and some number of users have tried it.
+You have launched your app and some users have tried it.
 How to measure success?
 The process with mobile apps is usually like this: people download an app, use it and (if they don’t like it) delete the app.
 But if users do like it they use it more frequently and become ready to buy a subscription or make an in-app purchase.

 User engagement